-Windsor Castle is a great day trip from London, and for us it turned out to be one of the best castles we visited in the UK.
-If you’re thinking of visiting Windsor Castle while in London, I’ve got all the tips you need to make it your favorite castle experience, too.
+Windsor Castle is a great day trip from London, and for us it turned out to be one of the best castles we visited in the United Kingdom.

-Windsor Castle is the castle to visit in the United Kingdom.
+Windsor Castle is the castle to visit in the UK.
 It’s where the reigning monarchs live; it’s where the English royal family has lived for centuries; it’s where history has happened.

 While tourists can only see a small part of the massive Windsor Castle, it’s a truly fascinating glimpse into a castle that has been at the center of the English royal family for more than a thousand years.